-Having an older person target you to date by using the internet is not flattering, cute, or funny—it’s illegal and gross, and usually a trick.
+Having an older person target you to date by using the internet is not flattering, cute, or funny—it’s illegal and usually a trick.
 Don’t talk with people like this or allow them to view your information (even as a “joke”).
 And definitely don’t agree to meet these people in real life.

 Online predators are con-men and con-women.
 They’re experts at saying the right things to make you reveal just enough information about yourself without realizing it.
 You might feel like you’re in complete control, but that’s exactly how they want you to feel so that they can earn your trust and use it to manipulate you.

 Online predators come in many forms, but there are many ways to spot them.
 The clearest warning signs of dealing with an online predator can include, but are not limited to: they avoid telling you their age, they seem “too good to be true”, try to convince you to meet up, ask for explicit images or texts, and pressing for personal information.
 Even if the person only exhibits one of these signs – take immediate action.
 These are all signs of a predator.

 The first step to defeating online predators seems so simple – just block them!
 However, online predators know that potential victims won’t block them because they’re afraid of making someone mad or hurting someones feelings.
 Don’t fall into this trap.
 You can also help protect yourself and others by blocking, and then reporting these people to your parents and/or police.